Accountant Southend

 Technically, all businesses are at risk of being investigated by HMRC due to random selection; 7% of tax investigations per year are selected at random.
 But, In most cases, tax investigations are triggered through some kind of wrongdoing, mistakes on accounts, or through a tip-off.

 HM Revenue & Customs (HM Revenue & Customs / HMRC) is the UK tax authority and uses a mix of data‑matching, information‑sharing (AEOI / FATCA / CRS), employer guidance and practical compliance tools to prioritise cases from routine HMRC compliance check activity to full HMRC tax investigations.
-Recent official guidance and updates such as the employer bulletin HMRC August 2025 underline payroll and benefits checks, which can feed into wider compliance work.
+Current HMRC guidance and the February 2026 Employer Bulletin emphasize a heightened focus on National Minimum Wage (NMW) compliance and Benefit-in-Kind (BiK) reporting, both of which are now being used as primary ‘gateways’ for HMRC to launch wider, more invasive business tax investigations.

 So, how likely are you to be investigated by HMRC?
 7% of all HMRC tax investigations are randomly selected, therefore all businesses, even if they haven’t done anything wrong, are at risk of being randomly selected for a HMRC tax investigation.
 However, you’re more likely to be investigated if your accounts are incorrect, or you are suspected of wrongdoing.